larrybotha/boot-dev-c-memory-management/README.md

     indicates _where_ the string ends
   - the null terminator is used to ensure that only the characters up to the null terminator are used for concatenation

+- using `strcat` on an uninitialised string is undefined behaviour - use `strcat` instead